parminderunited/GBRDocs/tutorials/metamask+-ledger-live-tutorial.md

 # Metamask+ Ledger live tutorial

-This tutorial will walk you through the steps needed to connect your Ledger to Metamask and use it to transact on Medifakt after the latest Metamask and Ledger live update.
+This tutorial will walk you through the steps needed to connect your Ledger to Metamask and use it to transact on GBR20 after the latest Metamask and Ledger live update.

 Ledger live 2.26.1